Credit card balance transfers: new year, old debt

 It’s understandable that you’re determined about paying your credit card in full, but it pays to be patient during the application process.
 Every application you make for credit is recorded on your credit history and applying for multiple ranges of credit cards can have a negative effect on your credit rating.
 It can also take months from card approval from the financial institution and credit card provider to start seeing a dent being made in the balance.
 Progress is being made, just be sure to check every credit card statement period just how far you’ve come.

 FURTHER READING: How to get a debt consolidation loan

 The best approach is to shop around before you submit a new credit card application.
 You can search and compare promotional balance transfer offers and its promotional balance transfer rate based on your debt amount, desired balance transfer period and late payment fees on free comparison sites, such as Mozo, without putting a mark on your credit history.

 Don’t repeat history

-Once you’re successful in paying your credit card in full (congratulations!) you can now put those repayments towards building up your savings.
+Once you’re successful in paying your credit card in full (congratulations!), you can now put those repayments towards building up your savings.
 Adopting new saving habits and crafting a budget will help ensure you stay debt-free and you’re able to reduce your credit card balance every month.
-All of these will help improve your credit score!
+All of these will help improve your credit rating!
 Plus –don’t forget to set up an emergency fund for unexpected bills.